 - Daily rates and fees apply for the facility if parking without a valid Temporary UI Accessibility permit.

 - When parking in Hospital Ramp 1, Hospital Ramp 2 and Hospital Ramp 4 you are subject to an Employee in Ramp parking violations.
-You must display the Temporary UI Accessibility permits to prevent being ticketed.
+You must provide the Parking Department with accurate license plate information to prevent being ticketed.

 - Temporary UI Accessibility permits do not allow the employee or student to park in the designated ADA parking spaces.
 In order to utilize these spaces, the user must display a state issued disability parking permit in conjunction with their UI accessibility permit.